NicolasRoehm/ngx-retroarch/README.md

 # NgxRetroarch

 RetroArch as a web component.
+[Online Demo](https://games.centurio-gaming.com/goof-troop-snes)

 ## Roadmap
 - Check if there is the same "wasmTable.get(108)()" function in all unminified cores / Export `_cmd_reload_config`